TheGameCreators/.github/README.md

 ## GameGuru Classic and MAX

 Q?
+I am an artist and create models in the FBX file format, does GameGuru MAX allow me to import my FBX models?
+A> Yes, GameGuru MAX can import 3D models in the FBX, GLTF, OBJ, DBO, and X file formats.

+Q?
 I have a question about one of your DLCs.
 Can you help?
 A> Most of the DLC found in GameGuru Classic and GameGuru MAX are created by third-party artists, and you can make suggestions for additions and changes directly to the artist.